 On November 20, 1929 Cochise County voters expressed their opinion on County Seat location.
-Still remain in Tombstone, as town residents were fighting for?
-No - twice as many ballots went to moving the County Seat to Bisbee, who offered a new Courthouse.
+Remain in Tombstone, as town residents promoted?
+No!
+Twice as many ballots said move the County Seat to Bisbee, which offered a new Courthouse.

 The City of Tombstone brought it to the State Supreme Court.
 On July 7, 1930, Tombstone AZ history reflects loss of the County Seat.

-A secondary effect was Tombstone Epitaph's loss of the County printing contract.
-Newest owners, Walter and Edith Cole, did what they could to keep it as a historical feature.
+A secondary effect was Tombstone Epitaph‘s loss of the County printing contract.
+Newest owners, Walter and Edith Cole, did what they could, publishing for its history value.

 Arlington Hamilton Gardner was the first local to believe tourism was a good idea for Tombstone.
-He'd worked supervising road construction for Cochise County.
-He became the Secretary of Tombstone's Commercial Club.
+He’d worked supervising road construction for Cochise County.
+He became Secretary of Tombstone’s Commercial Club.
 He understood travel.
-And he was Regional Vice-President of the Western Division of the Broadway of America Association.
+And he was Regional Vice-President, Western Division, of the Broadway of America Association.

 Broadway of America was routes linking the U.S. East Coast with the West Coast.
-Road-work began for it at the end of WWI.
-As a government program to rev up the economy, it also built up the country's infrastructure.
+Road-work began on it at the end of WWI.
+As a government program to rev up the economy, it also built the country’s infrastructure.

-The Broadway of America route through the West was U.S. 80, from Dallas TX to San Diego CA. It also went right through Tombstone - along Fremont Street.
+The Broadway of America route through the West was U.S. 80, from Dallas Texas to San Diego California.
+It went right through Tombstone, along Fremont Street.